 All enhancers on a single monster add together.
 If there are multiple monsters in a combat, the person who plays each enhancer must choose which monster it applies to.
-Exception: Anything that enhances a monster also enhances its Mate... if Ancient, Enraged, and Mate are played on a single monster, in any order, you are facing an Ancient Enraged monster and its Ancient Enraged Mate.
-Good luck...

 ITEMS - PLAYING THEM

 Any Item card may be played to the table as soon as you get it, or at any time on your own turn other than in combat (unless the card itself says otherwise).